Gonewiththewind4/Numerical-Algorithm/README.md

 * Creating MVC-style models (a'la Backbone.js) from scratch
 * Test- and Pseudocode-Driven Development

 Topics will be demonstrated through live-code examples/slides, available at [advanced-js.github.io/deck](http://advanced-js.github.io/deck/).
-Additional exercises will completed in-class.
+Additional exercises will completed in wiki.

-See [this interview](https://web.archive.org/web/20140306162909/http://blog.masterstreet.com/2013/09/05/interview-with-aidan-feldman-instructor-at-nyu-scps/) for more background.
+See [perface] for  background.

 ## Homework/Projects